 The Chair of the Committee or another of its members will attend the Society’s Annual General Meeting to answer any questions on matters falling within the Committee’s remit.

-- To review the fees paid to the Deputy Chairman and Non-Executive Directors within the terms of the Rules.
+- To review the fees paid to the Deputy Chair and Non-Executive Directors within the terms of the Rules.